4n4k1n/42-printf/README.md

 # ft_printf - Your Own Printf Function

 ## 📝 About
 ft_printf is a project that involves reimplementing the famous printf() function from the C Standard Library.
-This project is an excellent opportunity to learn about variadic functions and improve your programming skills.
+This project is an excellent opportunity to learn about variadic functions, format string parsing, and improve your programming skills.
+It's a fundamental project in the 42 curriculum that builds upon the libft foundation.

 ## 🛠️ Usage